Click on each step to learn more about our process

 Our people are remarkable

 We believe that work is more than a place we go every day.
 It’s a place of growth, creativity, collaboration, and internal and external relationships.
 It’s what makes working and contributing here so unique.
 We encourage and develop our employees to be involved and empowered, inspiring them to turn plans into action.

 We want our people to take pride in their work by providing top-notch customer support and producing superior-quality products.
-It’s a philosophy that extends to every area of our business, from engineers and manufacturing specialists to accounts payable and customer advocates.
+Its philosophy extends to every area of our business, from engineers and manufacturing specialists to accounts payable and customer advocates.

-After all, it’s the combined talents, skills, knowledge, experience and passion of our people that make us who we are.
+After all, our people’s combined talents, skills, knowledge, experience, and passion make us who we are.

 What You Can Expect

 Here’s a quick overview of what you can expect when you partner with us.

 Our De Pere, WI facility can pour gray iron from 400 lbs. - 20,000 lbs. with the capability to pour up to 30,000 lbs. for low-volume requirements.
 The maximum casting size for this foundry is 130 in. x 130 in. x 59 in. tall.
 Our maximum part weight for ductile iron is 14,000 lbs.